learnapollo/learnapollo/content/tutorial-react-native-expo/rne-03.md

 navigation tree: that is exactly what `getNavigator` allows us to do.
 Selecting the root navigator and pushing routes directly on top of it overrides the tab bar navigator and thus hides it.

-The back button in the nav bar and the native back button on Android is handled by default by exponent-navigation.
+The back button in the nav bar and the native back button on Android is handled by default by Expo ExNavigation.

 Then, in the `PokemonDetailScreen`, we can get the paramater `pokemonId` like this: